lamhaison/testing-resources/README.md

-# REST API to practies testing api using POSTNAME
+# REST API to practies testing api using POSTMAN

 # SERVER INFORMATION
 ```